22 Smile regression models reference - DRAFT 🛠

 max-iterations | int32 | 1000.0 | Maximum number of IPM (Newton) iterations | >0 |

-We use the diabetes dataset and will show how Lasso regression regulates the different variables dependent of lambda.
+We use the diabetes dataset and will show how Lasso regression regulates the different variables, and the regulation depends on the lambda

-First we make a function to create pipelines with different lambdas
+First we make a function to create pipelines with different lambda

 defn make-pipe-fn [lambda]